 I adopted my Cornish Rex, Carson, when he was about 4 months old.
-He was a sweet, affectionate kitten, but he had an unusual behavior: He would suck on his chest and stomach, most often in situations where it seemed he wanted to comfort himself, particularly when he was adjusting to his new home.
+He was a sweet, affectionate kitten, with an unusual behavior.
+He would suck on his chest and stomach, most often in situations where it seemed he wanted to comfort himself.
+Caron, particularly did this, when he was adjusting to his new home.
 When I asked my vet about the behavior, he said that it was likely caused by Carson being weaned too early.
 He advised me to keep an eye on the behavior to ensure Carson wasn’t making himself bleed or severely irritating his skin.
 In my case, the most damage my cat ever caused was to make the fur on his chest and stomach pretty damp.
 So, what’s up with cat nursing behaviors and when should you worry?
 Let’s take a look:

 The name most commonly used to describe this cat nursing behavior is “wool sucking,” as the kittens who engage in this activity may suck on items such as sweaters and blankets (hence the “wool” in the name) as well as shoelaces, ribbons and other fabric-like items including carpet.
 The kitten might also suck on himself (as in Carson’s case) or another animal’s tail.
 Wool sucking typically indicates that a kitten was separated from his mother too early, explains Marilyn Krieger, a certified cat behavior consultant and author of Naughty No More!

 “But there are other reasons for the behavior,” she says.
 “Separation anxiety and stress can also trigger cats to wool suck and nurse.
 Stressors include sudden changes, new pets and neighborhood cats.”
 Other events like too many pets in the home or the sudden absence of a family member (such as through divorce or a young adult moving out of the home) can also trigger the behavior.

 Don’t worry: As my veterinarian mentioned with Carson, a cat nursing himself typically does not cause himself any harm.
 Krieger says that most kittens outgrow the behavior as they mature.